Atomic Modeset Support for KMS Drivers

 With the completion of phase 1 all the driver backend functions have been adapted to the new requirements of the atomic helper library.
 The goal of phase 2 is to get all the state object handling needed for atomic updates into place.
 There are three steps to that:

-• The first is fairly simply and consists in just wiring up all the state reset, duplicate and destroy functions for planes, CRTCs and connectors.
+- The first is fairly simply and consists in just wiring up all the state reset, duplicate and destroy functions for planes, CRTCs and connectors.
 Except for really crazy cases the default implementations from the atomic helper library should be good enough, at least to get started.
-With this there will always be an atomic state object stored in each object's ->state pointer.
+With this there will always be an atomic state object stored in each object's

-• The second step is patching up the state objects in legacy code paths to make sure that we can partially transition to atomic updates.
-If your driver doesn't have any transition checks for plane updates (i.e. doesn't ever look at the old state to figure out whether an change is possible) then all you need to do is keep the framebuffer pointers and reference counts in balance with drm_atomic_set_fb_for_plane.
-The transitional helpers from phase 1 already do this, so usually the only place this is needs to be manually added is in the ->page_flip callback.
+pointer. - The second step is patching up the state objects in legacy code paths to make sure that we can partially transition to atomic updates.
+If your driver doesn't have any transition checks for plane updates (i.e. doesn't ever look at the old state to figure out whether an change is possible) then all you need to do is keep the framebuffer pointers and reference counts in balance with

 Phase 3: Rolling out Atomic Support